dheerajnarne/TextSummarizerUsingT5-small/README.md

 5. **Evaluation**:
     - The model's performance is measured using the ROUGE metric.
     - Generates summaries for test samples and compares them with reference outputs.

+### **Streamlit Application Workflow**

+1. **Interactive Summarization**:
+    - The Streamlit app provides a user-friendly interface to input text and generate summaries interactively.
+    - Users can paste or type text, click the "Summarize Text" button, and view the generated summary in real-time.
+2. **Dark Theme and Custom Styling**:
+    - The app is styled with a dark theme for a modern look and feel.
+    - Proper spacing is provided to display summaries clearly and concisely.
+3. **Backend**:
+    - The app uses the fine-tuned T5 model hosted on Hugging Face (`dheerajnarne/textsummarizer`) for generating summaries.

 ---